ajunanda/imdb-python-d3-dplr-project/README.md

 I got the scraper working for the first page, which are only 50 records.
 If order to store all the data, I will need to loop through and change the start parameter in the url.

+A couple of lessons I learned along the way:

+* How to print Python STDOUT in different colors! very handy for debugging
+* In web scraping, Google developer tool is super useful.
+Protip: use the "magnifying class" on the top left and hover over a DOM element, it will show you the element in the HTML code directly!
+* When you need to replace multiple characters in a string, use re library, in particular, the re.sub('!^&%', yourString) function
+* How to write to csv in Python

 ###### More resources for scraping using Python

 * [Web scraping 101 with Python]